gschup/ggrs-website/content/blog/sparse-saving.md

 That's it.
 You don't need to change anything else in your code. **When in sparse saving mode, GGRS minimizes *save requests*** at the cost of additional update steps.

-This works by only ever saving latest confirmed frame, for which we have received and confirmed input from all clients.
+This works by only ever saving the latest confirmed frame, for which we have received and confirmed input from all clients.
 This state is guaranteed to be correct and can be used as a loading point for every rollback.
 If no *natural* rollbacks occur (due to all predictions being correct or all inputs arriving on time), we sometimes might need to artificially induce a rollback in order to resimulate the last confirmed state and save it.

 With sparse saving, GGRS guarantees to save at most once per update tick, at the cost of potentially longer rollback sequences.
-In the [Rapier Synctest Example](https://github.com/gschup/ggrs/tree/main/examples/rapier), an update step costs less than 0.5ms, while saving costs up to 3ms of time (due to the whole physics pipeline being serialized, which is definitely not optimal).
+In the [Rapier Synctest Example](https://github.com/gschup/ggrs/tree/main/examples/rapier), a single update step costs less than 0.5ms, while saving costs up to 3ms of time (due to the whole physics pipeline being serialized, which is definitely not optimal).
 In a hypothetical P2P example, this disparity makes the rapier example a prime candidate for the sparse saving feature.

 ## Conclusion